- 1 Introduction & benefits

 - Monitoring.
 View status, statistics, and events.
 Set up push notifications.

 - Access management.
-Manage roles, users, cards, doors, privileges, schedules, etc.
+Manage devices, users, roles, privileges, doors, schedules, etc.

 In each group a number of list pages are available from the menu.
 From the list page it is possible to click an individual item to get to its detail page where it is possible to view or change detailed information.